godaddy/gasket/docs/upgrade-to-7.md

 - // /lifecycles/log-transports.js
 + // /lifecycles/winston-transports.js
 ```

-[#640]
+See the [@gasket/plugin-logger] docs for more details, as well as the
+[@gasket/plugin-winston] docs for customizing the logger.

+## Update Intl

-## Bring Your Own Intl Provider
+### Bring your Own Intl Provider

-The `@gasket/react-intl` package is convenience wrapper for connecting
+The [@gasket/react-intl] package is convenience wrapper for connecting
-`@gasket/plugin-intl` features to a Next.js/React app, and which and had a hard
+[@gasket/plugin-intl] features to a Next.js/React app, and which and had a hard
 dependency on the `react-intl` package.

 In our new version, users have more flexibility to choose their own intl provider.